Must-Know CPG definitions and Jargon: The Ultimate Guide

 Freight on Board (FOB): The price paid by distributors at the point that products are picked-up from manufacturers.

-Forward Buy: Also known as “Buyout” – where products are held backpicked up until the end of a promotional period, in order to increase sales profits.
+Forward Buy: Also known as “Buyout” – where products are held in backstock up until the end of a promotional period in order to increase sales profits.

 Free Fill: Products given for free (or “sold at no charge”) to retailers – usually to encourage distribution and future sales with a specific store.

-Frequent Shopper Program: A marketing tactic where regular customers have a profile (usually in the form of a scan card), through which they receive product discounts and other benefits.
+Frequent Shopper Program: A marketing tactic where regular customers have a profile (usually in the form of a membership card or phone number) through which they receive product discounts and other benefits.

 General Merchandise: Non-food packaged goods – most often products with high sales volume and comparatively low prices.